ludicast/saki/README.markdown

 Obviously the return for this is where you have functions acting as "reusable steps" in the style of Cucumber.
 In addition your "before blocks" are more expressive.

-Finally, to simplify setting up integration tests, anything you wrap in an `integrate` block (like `describe`) sets the test type to acceptance.
-This is the default `describe` function of the generators, but feel free to use the regular describe block as long as you set its :type option to :acceptance.
+Finally, we assume that rather than using "describe", you wrap everything in a "feature" block.
+This is a Capybara shortcut (taken from Steak), for setting the enclosed specs to a type of `request`.

 ## Installation